JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 in the [documentation](https://github.com/JetBrains/kotlin-native/blob/master/OBJC_INTEROP.md)
 or to check the related [TUTORIAL_KOTLIN_macOS_FRAMEWORK_LINK].

+NOTE.
+It is possible to have several Kotlin/Native dynamic libraries in one application, but it is NOT possible to share objects between them.

 ### Our Library Functions

-Let's take a look on the nests structure with path `kotlin.root.demo`.
-The path mimics the package structure of our Kotlin code with `kotlin.root.` prefix.
+Let's take a look on the `kotlin.root.demo` field, it mimics the package structure of our Kotlin code with `kotlin.root.` prefix.

 There is `kotlin.root.demo.DemoClazz` field, that